-- Having a process whereby all potential candidates who make an inquiry will have access to clear, detailed, accurate and easily accessible information to allow potential applicants to make informed choices at the point of initial inquiry; or - Candidates being aware of special provisions of the program including requirements for appropriate vaccination, biosafety training and any other condition relevant to their chosen study.
+- Potential candidates can make an initial inquiry via emailing postgrad@rossvet.edu.kn and will receive clear, detailed, accurate and easily accessible information to allow informed choices at the point of initial inquiry. - Candidates will be informed of any special provisions of the program including requirements for appropriate vaccination, biosafety training and any other condition relevant to their chosen study.